 You can fracture your sesamoids a couple of ways.
 The most common is through trauma.
 A direct blow or impact to the ball of the foot damages the bones.
 This can happen when you land a jump incorrectly, fall, or are in some kind of accident.
 You can also break the bones through repetitive stress and pressure.
 The tissue cracks and worsens as you continue to put weight on the affected foot.

 Treating sesamoid fractures means removing the weight from the bones and giving them time to heal.
 Typically this means immobilizing the foot in a cast so pushing off the ground doesn’t aggravate the ball of the foot.
 You’ll need to decrease inflammation and swelling in the forefoot as well.
 Keeping your limb elevated and icing the painful area can help with this.

 Once the fracture has healed, you’ll need physical therapy to get your feet back to full strength.
 You may need to change your shoes or add custom orthotics, too.
 They can help pad the area and protect it from biomechanical problems that may put too much pressure on the forefoot.

 If you think you may have broken your little sesamoids, don’t wait to seek help.
 The sooner you begin treating sesamoid fractures, the quicker you’ll be able to return to the outdoors and activities you love.
-Let the experts here at Carolina Podiatry Group in Lancaster, Chester, and Fort Mill, SC, help you.
-Make an appointment with us by contacting two of our offices: (803) 285-1411 in Lancaster, or (803) 548-FEET in Fort Mill.
+Let the experts here at Carolina Podiatry Group in Lancaster, Rock Hill, or Indian Land, SC, help you.
+Make an appointment with us by contacting two of our offices: (803) 285-1411 in Lancaster, or (803) 548-FEET in Indian Land.

 Photo Credit: Alexis via pixabay.com